Supplier Terms and Conditions

-Company: Joseph Giles Limited, a company registered in England and Wales with company number 08409947, whose registered office is at 7 Imperial Way, Croydon CR0 4RR, United Kingdom.
+Company: Joseph Giles Limited, a company registered in England and Wales with company number 08409947, whose registered office is at 7 Imperial Way, Croydon, Surrey, CR0 4RR, United Kingdom.

 Conditions: means these terms and conditions as amended from time to time in accordance with clause 16.7.

-Contract: means the contract between the Company and the Supplier for the supply of Goods and/or Services in accordance with these Conditions.
+Contract: means the contract between the Company and the Supplier for the supply of Goods and/or Services, consisting of the quotation provided by the Supplier (if any), the Order, written acceptance (if any), the Goods Specification or Services Specification (if any) and these Conditions.

 Deliverables: means all documents, products and materials developed by the Supplier or its agents, contractors and employees as part of or in relation to the Services in any form or media, including without limitation drawings, maps, plans, diagrams, designs, pictures, computer programs, data, specifications and reports (including drafts).

 Goods Specification: means any specification for the Goods, including any related plans and drawings, that is agreed in writing by the Company and the Supplier.